outdreamer/build-a-cure/docs/tasks/examples.md

     - but it could also use alternate solution filters to find relevant info to the solution such as: (substitute || (similarity && quantity) || test)
       - apply 'substitute' structure: find a metric that functions as an identifier, filter, approximator, predictor, or proxy
       - apply 'similarity' structure to 'quantity' attribute: find a metric value for a quantity of more than one unit
-      - apply 'test' structure to problem system structure: find tests with output information containing the metric value
+      - apply 'test' structure to problem system structure: find tests with output info containing the metric value

     - these alternative filter sets optimize for metrics like:
       - filter set metadata